96boards/website/openhours/README.md

 Phase two, OpenHours has started - [Check out the pilot here!](https://youtu.be/QPijdGYpLoA)

-**This week**, we will be meeting with Tom Cubie from Vamrs!
-These are the folks who made the [Rock960](https://www.96boards.org/product/rock960/), and have more big plans with 96Boards.
-Tomorrow, we plan to show off this awesome board, talk about it's specs and features, as well as showcase several fun demos running on the Rock960.
-To learn more about the Rock960, you can either visit the [96Boards website](https://www.96boards.org/product/rock960/) or the [96Rocks website](https://www.96rocks.com/), check them out!
+**This week**, we will be meeting with Peter Robinson of Red Hat to talk about Fedora IoT!

 The show is also broadcasted live on the 96Boards [Facebook](https://www.facebook.com/96Boards/) and [YouTube](https://www.youtube.com/96boards) channels.